22 days exploring North and South Island

 Travelling past Lake Wanaka, we descend to the Haast River.
 Continuing through the native rainforest by coach, we pass Fox Glacier before reaching the Franz Josef Glacier.
 An overnight stay and dinner at the Scenic Hotel Franz Josef Glacier or Quality Hotel Elms allows us to view the glacier or to take a helicopter flight to the snowfield (payable locally).

-We visit Hokitika, the centre for New Zealand jade, before boarding the TranzAlpine train for Christchurch at the township of Arthur's Pass.
-On our last night we stay at the Sudima Hotel and enjoy a farewell dinner together.
+We visit Hokitika, the centre for New Zealand jade, before boarding our internal flight bound for Christchurch, at the township of Arthur's Pass.
+On arrival we take a guided tour of the city, spending our last night at the Sudima Hotel and enjoying a farewell dinner together.

 On our final day in New Zealand we visit the International Antarctic Centre, before transferring to the airport where you are free to catch your flight home.